-(i) the expected value of the underlying commodity relative to the strike price of the option, and (ii) the expected volatility of the underlying commodity over the period before the expiration date.
+The clearing prices of option contracts provide insight about how the market expects the price of the underlying commodity to move in the future.
+The price of an option depends on two factors: (i) the expected value of the underlying commodity relative to the strike price of the option, and (ii) the expected volatility of the underlying commodity over the period before the expiration date.
 When call option price decreases coincide with put option price increases, it signals a decrease in the expected price of the underlying commodity.
-Conversely, when call option prices and put option prices move in the same direction, it signals a change in the expected volatility of the underlying commodity price.
+Conversely, when call option prices move in the same direction, it signals a change in the expected volatility of the underlying commodity price.
 Key observations regarding the pricing of options for CO2 allowances:

-- Twenty-six option trades were recorded on ICE in the second quarter, which was four fewer than the previous quarter. - Twenty calls and six puts were traded with strike prices between \$11 and \$20 for settlement in December 2023.
-Most call option trades had strike prices of \$15, higher than puts, which most frequently had a strike price of \$11 or \$13.
+• We observed 102 option trades recorded on ICE in the second quarter, up considerably from 49 in the previous quarter.
+There were 67 calls and 35 puts traded for settlement in December 2024.
+All call option trades had strike prices of \$16 to \$35, while puts had strike prices between \$13 and \$22.